Pressure Cooker Holiday Gingersnap Cheesecake

 Crystallized ginger is made from fresh ginger as a form of preservation.
 It is slowly cooked in sugar water and rolled in coarse sugar It is also known as candied ginger or glace ginger and is commonly used in dessert recipes.

-For more pressure cooker cheesecake recipes, you might enjoy:
+For more holiday recipes, you might enjoy:

 What others are saying